aquasecurity/vex-repo-spec/README.md

 ### 3.1 File Structure

-The repository MUST have the following structure:
+The repository SHOULD have the following structure:

 ```
 vex-repository.<archive_extension>